StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/edit-a-feeder.md

-# How to Edit a Feeder
+# How to Edit an Alert Feeder

-This topic provides step-by-step instructions for editing a [feeder](about-feeders.md) in TheHive.
+This topic provides step-by-step instructions for editing an [alert feeder](about-feeders.md) in TheHive.

 {!includes/access-feeders.md!}